Ellen Lanyon: Life

 Lanyon was born in Chicago to Howard and Ellen Lanyon.
-As a child, she visited the "Midget Village" at the Chicago World's Fair in 1933, a rather surreal experience that strongly impressed her as an artist.
+As a child, she visited the "Midget Village" at the Chicago World's Fair in 1933, a rather surreal experience that had a strong impression on her as an artist.
 She attended Hyde Park High School while holding a part-time job as an artist in the foundry where her father worked, drawing machine parts.
 She credits her careful rendering of line to this experience.

 In 1944, Lanyon was invited to a work-study program at the Ox-Bow School of Art.
 It was her experience there, including her work at the Museum for Contemporary Arts and the Department of Prints and Drawings – which inspired her to pursue painting and printmaking.
 In 1948, she completed her BFA at the School of the Art Institute of Chicago.
 That same year she married classmate and fellow artist Roland Ginzel.
 She also became a leader of the Exhibition Momentum, a juried venue started in 1948 in protest of the Art Institute of Chicago's annual exhibition.
 Earlier that year, the Art Institute had restricted students from entering the juried exhibition.
 In response, Lanyon joined with other students to recruit New York artists and curators to jury the Momentum.
 Three years later, the Art Institute opened its exhibition to students again.

 Lanyon subsequently competed her MFA at the University of Iowa in 1950 and did postgraduate work at The Courtauld Institute of Art in London, UK while on a Fulbright Fellowship.
 In 1953, Lanyon returned to Chicago with her husband.
 Together with three other printmakers from the University of Iowa, they founded the Graphic Arts Workshop (1953–1956).